challenges and benefits of intergenerational care

 Moreover, routines can help grandchildren adjust to the changes in their living situation.
 Moving in with grandparents can be a significant adjustment for children, and having consistent routines can help ease this adaptation period.

-See also Pros and Cons of Sanitary Landfills
+See also Pros and Cons of Cherries

 Health and Well-being Concerns